MLB labor talks intensify as deadline nears to save openers - NewsBreak

 “We’re working at it,’” Manfred said around 6 p.m. after his second session of the day with the union.

-Deputy commissioner Dan Halem and executive vice president Morgan Sword were key figures in the meetings, and Sword and senior vice president Pat Houlihan returned to the union side shortly after 10 p.m. for the seventh session of the day.
+Deputy commissioner Dan Halem and executive vice president Morgan Sword were key figures in the meetings.
+The sides continued talking late into the night, including a series of brief sessions involving Halem, Sword and senior vice president Pat Houlihan.

 The league and union were negotiating for the eighth straight day after meeting just six times on core economics during the first 2 1/2 months of the lockout.
 They have laid out their positions to each other in detail, both agreeing to funnel more money to young players but entering the day far apart on many economic terms.